 PILOTAGE

-Depending on the VTS there may be local differences in terms used such as pilot station, pilot boarding ground.
-Similarly when referencing the pilot’s activities such as on bridge or on board.
+Depending on the waterway there may be local differences in terms used such as pilot station, pilot boarding ground.
+Similarly when referencing the pilot’s activities such as on bridge or on board. (put something more specific on pilot boarding instruction to cover local procedures)

-Pilot boarding instructions